 It won’t be long before readers realize that “unconventional” barely scratches the surface.
 In the early years, Girl’s feminist mother reluctantly allows her to play with her favorite Barbies while her stepmother refuses to comfort her when she wakes up from nightmares.
-She swims naked with her lesbian mother and stepmother in upstate New York.
+She goes skinny dipping on family vacations in upstate New York and kisses all the boys at church.
 Girl and her brother travel four thousand miles—unaccompanied—to visit their father in rural Alaska, where they sleep in a locked cabin without running water, telephone, or electricity.
 Raised to be a free spirit by norm-defying parents, Girl has to define her own boundaries as she tries to fit into heteronormative suburban life, all while navigating her mother’s expectations, her stepmother’s mental illness, and her father’s serial divorces.

-Not wanting to be the poster child for either camp on the issue of same-sex parenting yet unable to escape the facts of her upbringing, Lillibridge bravely tells her own story and offers a unique perspective on what it means to be raised by lesbians.
+Lillibridge bravely tells her own story and offers a unique perspective.
 At times humorous and pithy while cringe-worthy and heartbreaking at others, Girlish is a human story that challenges readers to reevaluate their own lives and motivations.

 Growing Up in a Lesbian Home

 About the author